The Nebraska College Savings Plan Deduction for NE Residents

 - State Farm College Savings Plan: This plan uses OFI Private Investments Inc. for administration and investment management services, and is distributed exclusively through State Farm representatives.

-Overview of the Nebraska College Savings Plan Tax Deduction
+The Nebraska College Savings Plan Tax Deduction

 Effective January 1, 2014, the maximum state deduction is $10,000 for single, head of household, and married, filing jointly filers; and $5,000 for married, filing separately filers.
-Account owners and parents or guardians who are custodians of an UGMA or UTMA NEST Direct account are eligible for the applicable deduction.
+Account owners and parents or guardians who are custodians of a UGMA or UTMA NEST Direct account are eligible for the applicable deduction.

 This means that if a Nebraska couple who files a joint return contributes more than $10,000 on behalf of multiple beneficiaries (children), they are still only allowed to deduct a maximum of $10,000 total on their tax return.
 Only contributions made to the Nebraska College Savings Program, administered by the Nebraska State Treasurer, qualify for the deduction.